StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 understanding of nature.
 It does so by providing a system to organize, observe, and appreciate subjective experiences without the mind chatter of judgment and achievement.
-For me, meditation fosters an awareness of the way things are rather than the way we think they are.
+For me, meditation fosters an awareness of the way things are rather than the way I may think they are.

 <br> <br>